 But here was the problem…

 Selling a product didn’t give people the support they needed to move forward.
 Basically, if you purchased my recorded calls and worksheets and had a question, there was no one to ask.

 At least in my live coaching program everyone had access to me via email (and in some of the bootcamps where I charged a little more, I offered one private consultation) so they could get their questions answered, and I could clarify anything they were unsure of.

 I’ve come to realize that the one thing that makes all the difference in the world between authors, speakers, entrepreneurs and other business owners who struggle for months (or even years), and those who become successful is having the ability to ask questions when you get stuck.

-So within the last few weeks, I’ve been thinking about how I could provide the same kind of help to people that my private coaching clients received, but at a more affordable price.
+So, I’ve been thinking about how I could provide the same kind of help to people that my private coaching clients received, but at a more affordable price.

 How could I combine a “do it yourself” type of course that walks you step by step on what to do and allows you to go at your own pace…how could I do that while at the same time allow people to ask me questions if they get stuck or need clarification on anything?

 I didn’t want to just answer questions via email, I wanted it to be more personable and I wanted people to hear me explain the answer to them instead of read it.

 I also want to help more than just a few people at a time – I want to help a large group of people…but how could I possibly do that, I’m only one person?

 How could I do all of this…and then when I figure that part out, how can I do it and still keep the price down?